-Reflecting on old transcripts from the Federal Writers Project - told by African former slaves, the symbolic series is a compilation of photographs that resembled old spiritual beliefs and stories of love and loss from the slavery time.
-A modern crumbulling landscape where new generations of freed slaves families keep fighting for equality and awareness - and most importat of all - to tell the true story.
+Reflecting on old transcripts from the Federal Writers Project - told by African former slaves, the symbolic series is a compilation of photographs that resembled old spiritual beliefs and stories of love and loss from the time of slavery.
+A modern crumbling landscape where new generations from families of freed slaves keep fighting for equality and awareness.